What is eating my broccoli leaves? Broccoli leaves are often getting eaten by animals and pests.

-If you’re growing broccoli and discover your leaves have suddenly developed raggedy holes, you’ve got an insect problem,
+If you’re growing broccoli and discover your leaves have suddenly developed raggedy holes, you most likely have an insect problem.

 The most common culprit is the cabbage moth.
 Okay, cabbage butterfly.
 They love broccoli and will lay hundreds of eggs on the undersides of leaves.